Stories are doors.

 The stories we tell reveal what we believe.

 Realizing that someone has no idea who Robin Hood is, and that he steals from the rich and gives to the poor, is eye-opening.
-So is having a hundred people stare at you when they realize you don’t know that about the Butterfly Lovers’ forever-unfulfilled love.
+So is having a hundred people stare at you when they realize you don’t know that about the Butterfly Lovers’ forever-unfulfilled romance.

 And the stories we invent bring the future a little closer.